Skip navigation

 What should I do if I think I have endometriosis?

-Speaking with your physician about any type of pelvic pain is an important first step.
+Speaking with your physician about your pelvic pain is an important first step.
 A consultation with a pelvic pain and endometriosis specialist, such as a minimally invasive gynecologic surgeon, may help uncover underlying causes and provide appropriate treatment options.

 Can endometriosis be treated?

-Treatment plans are designed based on a patient’s age, desire for future fertility, and taking into account individual wishes and goals.
+Treatment plans are designed based on the patient’s age, desire for future fertility, and their individual wishes and goals.

 Medications

-Medications are available to help manage the pain and inflammation caused by endometriosis but do not target endometriosis directly.
-These are generally referred to as NSAIDs or non-steroidal anti-inflammatory drugs.
-Some are over-the-counter and others require a prescription.
+Medications are available to help manage the pain and inflammation caused by endometriosis, but do not target endometriosis directly.
+This includes NSAIDs or non-steroidal anti-inflammatory drugs, including over-the-counter and prescription medication.

 There are also a wide variety of hormone-based medications that help suppress endometriosis, thereby limiting its activity.
 These medications interfere with the usual hormones in a woman’s menstrual cycle, and so are not appropriate if trying to achieve a pregnancy.
 Although the medications reduce the activity of endometriosis, they are unable to remove endometriosis that is already present.